pab-nguyen/pab-nguyen.github.io/_posts/2013-12-28-introducing-hyde.md

 * Easily scalable text and component sizing with `rem` units in the CSS
 * Support for a wide gamut of HTML elements
 * Related posts (time-based, because Jekyll) below each post
-* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)
+* Syntax highlighting, courtesy Pygments (the Python-based code snippet highlighter)"
 ---

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.